11BelowStudio/HECC-IT/Documentation for HECC-IT/HECC-SPECC.md

     * Just type stuff on the lines after the passage declaration
         * Passages may not be empty.
     * Everything after the passage declaration will be treated as the content of the most recently declared passage
-    * Passage content ends when the next passage declaration begins/the end of the file is reached.
+    * Passage content ends
+        * when the next passage declaration begins
+        * the end of the file is reached.
+        * A `;;` line is reached
+            * Everything after this line and before the next passage declaration/end of file will be treated as a multiline comment, associated with the preceeding passage.
+             Any multiline comment such as this will not be present in the output.
     * Line/paragaph breaks
         * All whitespace before/after the passage content will be omitted in the output.
         * Two consecutive newlines will be treated as a paragraph break.